Find Us: 4805 Highland Knolls Rd, Suite 300 Rogers, AR 72758

 Many patients will need their wisdom teeth removed during their teens or early twenties.
 Wisdom teeth are the last molar to emerge and commonly cause overcrowding or become impacted in the bone.
 Diagnostic x-rays will help Dr. Adams determine if the wisdom teeth removal will be necessary.

 We can remove fully erupted wisdom teeth from the comfort of our Rogers, AR dentist’s office.
 Dr. Adams will discuss all aspects of the procedure ahead of time.
 She will make arrangements for dental sedation.
+We work with a local oral surgeon if you have impacted wisdom teeth or a complex case.

 Tooth Extraction Services in Rogers, AR